Noise Conservation & Hearing Protection

 How Do Noise Conservation Products Work?

 Noise conservation products are designed to filter out the loud, damaging noises around you, but still allow you to hear the sounds you need to hear.
-For example, hunters’ ears won’t become damaged from the sound of their own gunshot, but they’ll still be able to hear conversation and other low-decibel sounds.
+For example, hunters’ ears won’t become damaged from the sound of their own gunshot, but they’ll still be able to hear a conversation and other low-decibel sounds.
 A musician’s ears will be protected from the heavy bass or loud crashes of sound, yet they’ll still be able to hear what they need to in order to put their song together properly.